shiftparadigm/technical-interview-eds/README.md

     - Only display the first 4 items by default
     - When the user clicks on the "Load More" button, the next four items should be loaded

-### 2. Modal Integration
-- Located at `src/components/accordion/accordion-modal.ts`
-- Open the accordion modal when clicking on the contact us button, you have free reign for where to add the button
-- Add validation to the form.
-First name, last name, and email should be required
-- Display clear and user-friendly error messages

-## Technical Requirements
-- Use TypeScript for type safety
-- Follow component best practices
-- Write clean, maintainable code

 ## Stretch Goals
 If time permits, consider implementing these additional features:

-### Responsive Design
-Implement responsive design for the accordion component.
-The breakpoints should be as follows:
-- Mobile: under 640px
-- Tablet: 640px - 1279px
-- Desktop: 1280px and above

 ### Accessibility Enhancements
 - Add keyboard navigation support